Grasses

 Invasive grasses of concern in Illinois:

 After removing invasive species, existing native plants may need help recovering.
 In some cases, replanting with native plants may be necessary for restoration.
 When planting native species, try to use local-ecotypes of seeds or plants from within 100 miles of your location.
-Native plants that are adapted to local climates and easier to grow.
+Local ecotypes of native plants are adapted to local climates and can be easier to grow.
 They also provide food and shelter for pollinators and other wildlife.

 Restoring diverse native plant communities will help prevent future invasions by strengthening the ecosystem, but continue to monitor for invasive species.